Best Way To Visit Alaska

 Getting to Anchorage is a snap.
 More than 100 passenger flights arrive daily at the Ted Stevens Anchorage International Airport, and direct flights on a variety of carriers connect Anchorage with many major U.S. cities.
 View direct service from domestic airports; Look for flights to Asia and Europe for international connections.

-Delta Airlines is extending its seasonal Anchorage-Atlanta route through January 5th for the first time, providing more holiday travel options.
-Additionally, a new seasonal Anchorage-Los Angeles route will launch with Saturday service from May 24 to August 30, 2025, operated on a Boeing 737-900ER.
+Delta Air Lines is extending its seasonal Anchorage-Atlanta route to year-round service for the first time, providing more holiday travel options.
+Additionally, a new seasonal Anchorage-Los Angeles route launched with Saturday service from May 24 to August 30, 2025, operated on a Boeing 737-900ER.
 These enhancements offer travelers more convenience and connectivity between Alaska and major U.S. destinations.

 Starting in June 2025, WestJet Airlines will launch new service between Anchorage and Calgary, operating twice weekly through early September.
 Hawaiian Airlines also adds new services between Seattle and Anchorage using its widebody jets.